 Mix 2 parts paint to 1 part baking soda.
 As mentioned many times, you need to mix the powder very well into the paint.
 The baking soda recipe is very gritty when applied.
 For this reason, I do not recommend using it to make chalk paint.

-DIY chalk paint vs. Manufactured paint
+DIY chalk paint vs. Manufactured chalk paint

 When I first started to paint furniture, I made most of my chalk paint.
 This helped to save money on my own personal painted furniture projects.
-This allowed me to use the latex paint colors I had on hand and use the paint colors that were in the color scheme of my home.
+This allowed me to use the latex paint color I had on hand and use the paint colors that were in the color scheme of my home.

 Painting tips when using homemade chalk paint on furniture

-Finished furniture pieces using the DIY chalk paint recipe Â
+Finished furniture pieces using the DIY homemade chalk paint recipes

 This spindle 3-tier shelf was a roadside find.
 I used the same color as the leather top tables above.
 I distressed them quite a bit as it was hard to get a smooth finish on the spindles.